|Unnatural deer densities have resulted in noticeable browse lines throughout our wooded areas, affecting plant communities and other wildlife.

 In some areas, deer densities have been documented at more than 200 per square mile.
 Densities that exceed 20 per square mile are associated with threats to biodiversity.

-Sharpshooters have culled 1,735 deer in the Metro Parks since 2004, and the venison has been donated to the Akron-Canton Regional Foodbank.
-More than 4,300 pounds were donated in the 2012-13 season.
+Venison from deer culled in the Metro Parks is donated to the Akron-Canton Regional Foodbank.
 Since the start of the deer management program, almost 75,000 pounds of venison have been given to the Foodbank.

-In 2014, Metro Parks has permission from the Ohio Department of Natural Resources, Division of Wildlife, to manage the population in six parks: Cascade Valley, Hampton Hills, Liberty Park, Munroe Falls, O'Neil Woods and Sand Run.
-The program will be conducted over 10 nights.
+In winter 2014, Metro Parks had permission from the Ohio Department of Natural Resources, Division of Wildlife, to manage the population in six parks: Cascade Valley, Hampton Hills, Liberty Park, Munroe Falls, O'Neil Woods and Sand Run.
+The program was conducted over 10 nights.

-Metro Parks, Serving Summit County will allow hunting by bow and arrow or crossbow in select areas by permit as part of its ongoing deer management program.
-Each permit, determined by lottery Friday, July 26, 2013 is good for up to three adults and three juveniles, all of whom must be Summit County residents may enter the lottery, but individuals whose names are chosen may add non-Summit residents to their permits.
+Summit Metro Parks will allow hunting by bow and arrow or crossbow in more than 20 selected areas by permit this fall.
+Each permit, determined by lottery Friday, July 25, is good for up to three adults and three juveniles.
+Only Summit County residents may enter the lottery, but individuals whose names are chosen may add non-Summit residents to their permits.

 *Mail archery applications to:

 Applications must be postmarked by July 19, 2014.
 Lottery winnters will be notified via email by August 5, and the individuals named on permits will have to pass a supervised archery test.

 Up to three hunting permits will be assigned per location.
 All areas are remote and have limited public access.
 Hunters must follow park rules and regulations and the hunting guidelines established by the Ohio Division of Wildlife.
 Hunting season is September 27 to February 1.